paaritoshsujit/screen-recorder/README.md

 Building the Application
 To build the application for distribution, run the following command:

-bash
-Copy code
-npm run make
+<code>npm run make</code>
-This will create a out directory containing the built application for your platform.
+This will create an out directory containing the built application for your platform.

 Configuration
 The following configuration options are available in the forge.config.js file: